The man that has been haunting Tyler’s nightmares for the past several days takes the same bus as him.

 The stranger lifted Tyler from the throat.
 Tyler screamed, but everyone was hiding from the invisible threat terrorizing the world.

 “I’m only going to warn you once,” the stranger spoke with military firmness.
-“Tell anyone that the hotel you work at is haunted–especially reporters–and I’ll make your nightmares of me a reality.”
+“Tell anyone that the hotel you work at is haunted–especially journalists–and I’ll make your nightmares of me a reality.”

 The stranger dropped Tyler, who collapsed to the pavement with fear.
 When he looked up, the man had vanished.